 A comparison between the resource estimate and remaining reserves (Table 1) illustrates the large differences in gas volumes between the two categories.
-For example, in the Montney basin the resource estimate (P50) is 55,610 e9m3 (1,965 Tcf); however, currently recoverable initial raw gas reserves of 1,462 e9m3 (51.7 Tcf) are less than three per cent.
+For example, in the Montney basin the resource estimate (P50) is 55,610 e9m3 (1,965 Tcf); however, currently recoverable initial raw gas reserves of 1,827.53 e9m3 (64.58 Tcf) are approximately three per cent.
+This reserves percentage is expected to increase with continued development of the play.